widihastomo/okr/replit.md

 ## Changelog
 ```
+- July 19, 2025. **COMPREHENSIVE INITIATIVE DETAIL DISPLAY** - Successfully added comprehensive information display for initiative description, implementation plan, and definition of done:
+  * ADDED: Dedicated description section with FileText icon and gray-themed background styling
+  * ADDED: Implementation plan section with Rocket icon and blue-themed background for clear visual distinction
+  * ADDED: Definition of done section displaying items from separate database table with interactive checkboxes
+  * IMPLEMENTED: Visual completion status with strike-through text, check icons, and completion dates
+  * ENHANCED: Conditional display logic - sections only show when data exists to prevent empty state clutter
+  * IMPROVED: Consistent styling with rest of initiative detail page using proper spacing and theme colors
+  * INTEGRATED: Real-time data fetching from database for DoD items instead of JSON parsing
+  * RESULT: Complete initiative information visibility with professional layout and interactive completion tracking
+- July 19, 2025. **DEFINITION OF DONE DATABASE STORAGE FIX** - Successfully fixed critical data storage issue by implementing proper database schema for DoD items:
+  * FIXED: Created separate definition_of_done_items database table instead of storing as JSON string
+  * UPDATED: Backend API to save DoD items to separate database table with proper relational structure
+  * ADDED: Complete storage interface methods for DoD operations (create, read, update, toggle, delete)
+  * MODIFIED: Frontend payload to send DoD data as array instead of JSON string for proper processing
+  * ADDED: New API endpoint to fetch DoD items from database with proper authentication
+  * ENHANCED: Initiative detail page to fetch and display DoD items from new database endpoint
+  * RESULT: Proper data persistence and retrieval for definition of done items with database integrity
 - July 19, 2025. **INITIATIVE TASK DATE RANGE ENHANCEMENT** - Successfully implemented flexible date selection for initiative tasks with today as default and date range picker capabilities:
   * UPDATED: Task schema to include optional startDate field for date range selection
   * ENHANCED: Default values now set both start and due dates to today for immediate task planning